bpetrikovics/teamspeak3-music-control/README.md

     [...]
     cpan[1]> install Mojo::SQLite

-Note for self: this might install a newer Mojolicious from CPAN than what was previously installed via apt-get.
-Might make sense to install the whole lto altogether from CPAN instead?
+NOTE: CPAN install a newer Mojolicious version from CPAN than what was previously installed via apt-get.
+In that case it might make sense to install the whole lot altogether from CPAN instead, although I don't prefer it because it's easier to keep things up to date via dpkg.

 Install mopidy using instructions on its website: https://docs.mopidy.com/en/latest/installation/